 Pregnancy lowers your immune strength, so loratadine may be required to ward off symptoms of allergies like cold and cough.
 In any way, you should always talk to your doctor before its consumption.

 If you have already consumed your allergy medication, including loratadine, don’t stress out!
 Let your doctor know about it as soon as possible.
 Your doctor will decide whether it is okay for you to consume it and will work out the lowest possible dose required to get the effect of the medicine.
-He will also ensure that you consume the tablet only for the required amount of time.
+The doctor will also ensure that you consume the tablet only for the required amount of time.

 The organs of the baby are usually formed in the first trimester of pregnancy, and it is at this stage that many medicines have been shown to cause birth defects in the child.
 There have been three studies which investigated whether defects occur in such babies, but in all three, the babies came out just fine.
 However, all of the studies used less than 400 mothers, so the results cannot be conclusive.
-Only two studies have found a correlation between birth defects like shortened limb and consumption loratadine in the first trimester of pregnancy, but there have been other studies which said that there is no correlation whatsoever.
+Only two studies have found a correlation between birth defects like shortened limb and consumption loratadine in the first trimester of pregnancy, but there have been other studies which stated that there is no correlation whatsoever.
 Therefore, it was concluded that loratadine does not cause any birth defects in the baby if consumed in the first trimester.

 There were two studies which delved into this question, and both found that there was no correlation between loratadine and stillbirth, preterm birth, or low birth weight.
 However, extensive research is still required to conclude concretely.